-Santa Fe Students Protested Gun Violence — Just Weeks Before This School Shooting
+Santa Fe Students Walked Out To Protest Gun Violence — Just Weeks Before This Shooting

 On Friday, May 18, a gunman opened fire at Santa Fe High School in Texas, ultimately killing 10 people, including nine students and one teacher.
 It was just the latest deadly school shooting in the United States, and this one struck a student body which had just recently engaged in activism in support of new gun control laws ― the Santa Fe students protested gun violence just a month ago, with many of them participating in the national walkouts on April 20.

 The walkouts last month were spurred by the activism of many of the student survivors of the Stoneman Douglas High School shooting in Parkland, Florida, which took place on Feb.
 14. In the weeks and months since, a number of the school's students have engaged in tireless activism and advocacy for new gun control laws, including organizing the massive March For Our Lives in Washington, D.C. as well as the April 20 protests.

 And, as CBS News noted on Friday, Santa Fe was one of the schools that saw many students join the protests, calling for new steps to be taken to end gun violence.
 Now, slightly less than a month later, the school has itself been impacted by gun violence in a truly horrible way.

 Several of the highly visible names and faces that emerged in the aftermath of the Stoneman Douglas shooting have already reached out to the victims and survivors of the Santa Fe shooting, commenting on the tragic event on social media.